 Make Your Selection and Enroll

 When you’re ready to start shopping for individual health insurance, visit the Marketplace or talk to a licensed health insurance agent for assistance.
 Remember that unless you are eligible for a Special Enrollment Period, you may need to wait for the annual Open Enrollment Period — however, there that period is currently active, running from November 1, 2022 to January 15, 2023.
-However, you may begin your research and get health insurance quotes any time of the year.
+However, you may begin your research and get a health insurance quote any time of the year.
 Coverage changes made during the Open Enrollment Period take effect on January 1st of the following year if you enroll before December 15.